Skip to main content

 • A National AI Ethics Framework to complement the legal requirements

-• Decrees on specific sanctions and enforcement procedures
+• Specific decrees on sanctions and enforcement procedures for different violation types

 The law requires transparency for AI-generated content and mandates that providers of high-risk systems maintain operational logs.
 For foreign companies operating AI services in Vietnam, the compliance clock is now ticking, with the 12-month general transition period already underway.

 For businesses already operating in Vietnam's fast-growing digital economy, the practical question is not whether to comply but how quickly they can map their AI systems against the new risk tiers.
-The law's IAPP analysis suggests that companies with EU AI Act compliance programmes will find significant overlap, but the Vietnamese requirements carry their own specifics around the national portal and local registration.
+While Singapore's SMEs struggle with AI implementation, Vietnamese companies now have a clear regulatory framework to guide their AI investments.

 The AIinASIA View: Vietnam has made a deliberate bet that regulatory clarity will attract, not repel, AI investment.
 While the rest of ASEAN watches from the sidelines with voluntary frameworks, Hanoi has decided that binding rules create a more predictable environment for companies building AI products.
 The real test comes in execution.
 If MoST can publish the high-risk AI list and enforcement guidance before the transition periods expire, Vietnam could become the default regulatory reference point for the entire region.
 If the implementing documents stall, the law risks becoming a paper exercise.
 The next twelve months will tell us which version of this story we get.